veewee/xml/docs/dom.md

 #### replace_by_external_node

-Makes it possible to replace a `DOMNode` from current document with a `DOMNode` from an external document.
+Makes it possible to replace a `DOMNode` from the current document with a `DOMNode` from an external document.

 ```php
 use function VeeWee\Xml\Dom\Manipulator\Node\replace_by_external_node;